Catholic theology of sexuality: Medieval theology

 Scholastic theologians from the 11th to 13th centuries shifted the time scheme to motives; the desire to procreate with "joy in a new servant of God" was considered the best motive for intercourse.
-Bertold of Regensburg considered a woman innocent if she was forced to do it on the prohibited times by her husband and she did not will it.
+Bertold of Regensburg considered a woman innocent if she was forced by her husband to engage in intercourse at a prohibited time.
 Because intercourse was only allowed for procreative reasons, various penitentials (rule books) also forbade intercourse between sterile or older partners, although never assigning a penalty.
-Heinemann says that oral and anal intercourse were often punished by more years of penance than for premeditated murder, as they prevented conception from occurring.
-Although practice varied, menstruating women were often forbidden to attend Mass or receive Communion, in which the Latin Church took a more moderate stance than the Eastern Churches.
-Since the blood from childbirth was believed more harmful than menstrual blood, the Synod of Trier (1227) ruled that women who had just given birth had to be "reconciled with the Church" before they allowed to enter church.
-They often could not buried in the cemetery if they died in childbirth before had undergone a purifying ritual, a policy which was rejected by several synods.
-The Council of Trent (1566), and several synods after that, did not impose abstinence from intercourse on certain times as an "obligation", but as an "admonition".
+Heinemann says that oral and anal intercourse were often punished by more years of penance than premeditated murder, as they prevented conception from occurring.
+Although practices varied, menstruating women were often forbidden to attend Mass or receive Communion; the Latin Church took a more moderate stance on this question than the Eastern Churches did.
+Since the blood from childbirth was believed more harmful than menstrual blood, the Synod of Trier (1227) ruled that women who had just given birth had to be "reconciled with the Church" before they were allowed to enter church.
+They often could not buried in the cemetery if they died in childbirth before having undergone a purifying ritual; this policy, however, was rejected by several synods.
+The Council of Trent (1566), and several synods afterwards, did not impose abstinence from intercourse on certain times as an "obligation", but as an "admonition".

 Early modern theology

-In the Counter-Reformation and early modern periods, theologians continued to write on issues relating to sexual morality and marriage, one example being Giovanni Maria Chiericato (Joannes Clericati) in his Decisiones de Matrimonio.
-The Church Doctor St. Alphonsus Liguori, a preeminent moral theologian, considered therapeutic abortions to save the mother from immediate danger justified.
-Pope Pius IX in his 1869 bull, Apostolicae Sedis, instituted a Church policy labeling all abortion as homicide and condemning abortion regardless of the stage of pregnancy since Pope Sixtus V in his 1588 bull.
-However, some readings of Apostolicae Sedis meant that the excommunication for abortion didn't extend to the mother.
+The Doctor of the Church St. Alphonsus Liguori, a preeminent moral theologian, considered therapeutic abortions to save the mother from immediate danger justified.
+In his 1869 bull, Apostolicae Sedis, Pope Pius IX instituted a Church policy labeling all abortion as homicide and condemning abortion regardless of the stage of pregnancy.
+However, some interpretations of Apostolicae Sedis held that excommunication for abortion did not extend to the mother.